 If you satisfy the above requirements, the best thing to do is make an appointment at your local foreign nationals' registration authority to make your application for a settlement permit.
 The foreign nationals' registration authority will also tell you which documents you have to submit.

 You don’t meet all the requirements?
 No need to panic!
 You might be entitled to a settlement permit under facilitated conditions.
 This is the case if you fall into one of the following groups:

 EU Blue Card holders

-Anyone holding an EU Blue Card can apply for a settlement permit after just 33 months if they exercised skilled employment during that time.
+Anyone holding an EU Blue Card can apply for a settlement permit.
+For the settlement permit you need to meet the following requirements:

 Here is a list of the documents required for a settlement permit to be issued to holders of the EU Blue Card.